Should you move in with your partner?

 If one of you passes away while cohabiting, without an established will or cohabitation agreement, the other partner is not entitled to any of their property.
 If the deceased has any blood relatives, the items become theirs, including the property if they were the sole name on the property.
 Establishing a will and cohabitation agreement, ahead of time, that outlines where all pieces of property will be going in the case of death will save plenty of time later, rather than having to litigate later to settle the case of ownership.
 When drafting these wills, you will be unable to get a joint will, but two separate wills that list each other as beneficiaries will suffice.

 8. Can we file taxes together?
 List each other on insurance?

-insurance company, about how you can set up your partner to be a beneficiary, or file your
+Couples who cohabit have many similar rights to married couples in terms of taxes, pensions, insurance and other various benefits.
+Talk to a financial adviser, or your insurance company, about how you can set up your partner to be a beneficiary, or file your taxes together.

 7. Owner of the Household?

 Whose name is on the property ownership?
 Will the other partner be paying any sort of rent/lease/amenities?
 In the case of a separation, when it comes to property, it belongs to whoever’s name is on the ownership.
 In the case of a joint ownership and separation, the property can be sold and divided between both parties, or if an agreement can be made, one partner can reside within it.
 This is important to think about, because if you are moving into your partner’s house that is in their name, you are not owed anything in regards to the property if you separate.
 If you have invested money into the property over time, there is a chance you could litigate it for funds, but it is unlikely to hold in court without proof of purchase.

 6. Who will own the furniture/kitchen supplies/items we bought together?